Futures slip with focus on inflation report

 Futures tracking the small-cap Russell 2000 index dropped 1%.

-Streaming platform FuboTV surged 20% after it raised its full-year revenue and subscription forecasts.
+Streaming platform FuboTV (FUBO.N) surged 20% after it raised its full-year revenue and subscription forecasts.

-Electronic Arts Inc inched up 1.2% as it forecast annual adjusted revenue above analysts’ estimates, betting that demand for its titles like “FIFA 21” and “Apex Legends” would stay strong.
+Electronic Arts Inc (EA.O) inched up 1.2% as it forecast annual adjusted revenue above analysts' estimates, betting that demand for its titles like "FIFA 21" and "Apex Legends" would stay strong. read more

 Our Standards: The Thomson Reuters Trust Principles.